alexandre-fundcraft/fc-selector/example/VIEWSET_EXAMPLES.md

 ## Selector Methods Reference

-The `ODataSelector` provides these methods that accept `ODataQueryBuilder` and return DTOs directly:
+The `ODataSelector` provides these methods that accept `QueryBuilder` and return DTOs directly:

 | Method | Returns | Description |
 |--------|---------|-------------|